PATHAKABHISHEK/TicTacToe/README.md

-# Sudoku
+# TicTacToe
-Sudoku is an android game.
+TicTacToe is an android game.